 “Jesuit Studies in the Age of a Jesuit Pope,” Renaissance Quarterly 69 (2016): 1401-12.

-“Friends as Liabilities: Christophe de Beaumont’s Defence of the Jesuits,” in The Jesuit Suppression in Global Context: Causes, Events, and Consequences, edited by Jeffrey Burson and Jonathan Wright, Cambridge University Press, 2015, pp. 65-79.
+“Friends as Liabilities: Christophe de Beaumont’s Defence of the Jesuits,” in The Jesuit Suppression in Global Context: Causes, Events, and Consequences, ed.
+Jeffrey Burson and Jonathan Wright.
+Cambridge: Cambridge University Press, 2015. pp. 65-79.